openwallet-foundation/credo-ts/demo-openid/README.md

 - Select `Accept the credential offer`.
 - You have now stored your credential.

-To request a proof:
+To create a presentation request:

 - Go to the Verifier terminal.
 - Select `Request the presentation of a credential`.
 - Select `UniversityDegreeCredential`.
-- Copy the presentation string content, without the quotes.
+- Copy the presentation request string content, without the quotes.

-To fulfil the presentation request:
+To resolve and accept the presentation request:

 - Go to the Holder terminal.
 - Select `Resolve a proof request`.